 Moving along, the next stop is the local newspaper.
 I drop off a letter to the editor.
 I hope they’ll print it, but free speech doesn’t mean that they have to print the wingnut letters dropped off by every Tom, Dick, Harry, and Ashley.

 Next stop, the mall – because yeah, that was the place to be pre-internet.
 I head on in and start trying to hand out my QAnon leaflets.
 Security comes and tells me to get the hell out.
 No matter how hard I try to claim freedom of speech, I’m getting my ass booted out of that mall.

 A similar scenario today

 Let’s fast forward to today.
 Instead of handing out my Q leaflets on your lawn, I’m doing it in the comments on your blog.
 It’s still not somewhere that I’m entitled to freedom of speech.
 You may choose to run your blog in such a way that you allow anyone to speak any garbage they want, but the First Amendment still doesn’t apply.
-You, on the other hand, can say what you want on your lawn, subject to the bylaws of the WordPress “town” that your blog is located in.
+You, on the other hand, can say what you want on your lawn, subject to the bylaws of the WordPress “town” in which your blog is located.